Quick Links

 If you receive a "No such file or directory" error, run this command:

-Open or create the new Blumira Apache log configuration file:
+3. Open or create the new Blumira Apache log configuration file by running this command:

 sudo vim /etc/rsyslog.d/25-nginx.conf